-Fairy bread and some nice juice or a glass of chilled plant milk is an easy budget-friendly way to make an occasion extra special for kids.
+Fairy bread and some nice juice or a glass of chilled milk is an easy budget-friendly way to make an occasion extra special for kids.
 For Halloween it could be called Scary Fairy bread!

 Jump to: